AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/account-profiling/account-profiling-ranking-and-tuning.md

 ![](assets/tool-tip.png)

-Click the Add ICP Indicator drop-down to insert additional indicators into your model.
+Click the [!UICONTROL Add ICP Indicator] drop-down to insert additional indicators into your model.

 ![](assets/add-icp.png)

-Checking the Export box allows you to see the ICP indicator on the Named Account details page, as well as use the selected ICP indicator as constraints in [named account filters](/help/marketo/product-docs/target-account-management/engage/account-filters.md).
+Checking the [!UICONTROL Export] box allows you to see the ICP indicator on the [!UICONTROL Named Account] details page, as well as use the selected ICP indicator as constraints in [named account filters](/help/marketo/product-docs/target-account-management/engage/account-filters.md).

 ![](assets/export.png)

 >[!NOTE]
 >
->ICP indicators are included as constraints in **Member of Named Account** Filters and Triggers.
+>ICP indicators are included as constraints in **[!UICONTROL Member of Named Account]** Filters and Triggers.

-Indicator Weightage is what controls the level of importance each indicator receives in your model.
+[!UICONTROL Indicator Weightage] is what controls the level of importance each indicator receives in your model.

 ![](assets/weightage.png)

-Click Refresh Model in order for those changes to take effect.
+Click **[!UICONTROL Refresh Model]** in order for those changes to take effect.

 ![](assets/refresh-button.png)

-When you're done tuning your model (after you refresh it), go back to the Model Results tab and click **Save & Apply Ranks**.
+When you're done tuning your model (after you refresh it), go back to the Model Results tab and click **[!UICONTROL Save & Apply Ranks]**.

 ![](assets/ranks.png)